-Opportunities for Parental Involvement (School Year 2018-19)
+Opportunities for Parental Involvement (School Year 2019-20)

 Parents are encouraged to get involved in Edison Elementary School's learning community by volunteering their time, attending school events, and sharing in the decision-making process.
 Edison welcomes assistance in the classroom, library, and all school activities and programs.
 A vibrant school/parent partnership is emphasized and this relationship is what makes Edison School a special place to ensure the success of each student.
-Parents are always invited to help chaperon field trips.
+Parents are encouraged to participate in many parent activities on the campus through Edison's Wellness Center which include: Zumba and Exercise class, crochet class, ESL, nutrition class, art therapy, etc. These ongoing programs support health and wellness for Edison families and community.
 Edison Elementary School provides a wide range of opportunities for parents to interact with school staff while supporting their child's academic efforts; these may include: